ZellyDev-Games/monoservice-sfx/README.md

 ## Notes and Limitations

-- This service does not currently support looping SFX lifecycle management.
 - This service does not currently expose mixer group, pitch randomization, rolloff, min distance, max distance, or priority settings through `SFXEntry`.

 ## License